Childhood apraxia of speech is a sound disorder that occurs when your child’s brain struggles to coordinate speech movements.

 As a result, those who seek treatment for childhood apraxia of speech often end up seeking out speech therapy for stuttering as well.

-If you notice your child has any of these symptoms, book an appointment with Sol Speech and Language Therapy for an assessment.
+If you notice your child has any of these symptoms, it’s a good idea to book an appointment with Sol Speech And Language Therapy for an assessment.

 What Causes Childhood Apraxia Of Speech?

 There are a number of possible causes for childhood apraxia of speech.

 However, it’s often the case that a specific cause can’t be determined.

 This speech disorder can sometimes be the result of a brain condition or injury such as a stroke, infection, or traumatic brain injury.

 Of course, strokes are, thankfully, extremely rare in children.